gohyperr/hecs/README.md

 ### Activating an entity

-Entities are inactive by default and are not simulated in the world until they are activated:
+Entities are inactive by default and are not simulated in world queries until they are activated:

 ```js
 basketball.activate()